 Randomized, placebo-controlled, double-blind, single dose

 Administration of autologous MSC-NTF cells was found to be safe and well tolerated with the majority of adverse events being mild or moderate in severity Reduction in rate of ALS disease progression was observed in the autologous MSC-NTF treatment group but not in the placebo treatment group, and the treatment effect was statistically significant in a subpopulation of participants with more rapid disease progression.
 CSF biomarkers confirmed the secretion of NTFs and a reduction in inflammatory activity in the patients treated MSC-NTF-treated.
-Results from this study have been presented at major medical congresses.
-NEALS and AAN2018.
+See publication in Neurology

 About ALS phase 3 pivotal trial (NCT03280056)

-BrainStorm is currently enrolling a phase 3 pivotal trial using repeat-administration of autologous MSC-NTF cells in ALS at six leading clinical sites in the United States, supported by a grant from the California Institute for Regenerative Medicine (CIRM CLIN2-0989).
+BrainStorm completed a phase 3 pivotal trial using repeat-administration of autologous MSC-NTF cells in ALS at six leading clinical sites in the United States, supported by a grant from the California Institute for Regenerative Medicine (CIRM CLIN2-0989).

 About the ALSFRS-R